Hannykashyap/Arline-Reservation-System-using-Java/README.md

-It is a java based arline reservation system using core java and swing to give better interface to customer
+It is a java based airline reservation system using core java and swing to give better interface to customer